 The German Federal Ministry for Digital and Transport (BMDV) has granted around 600 million euros in funding to procure climate-friendly buses.
-The largest single purchase is planned by Berlin’s operator BVG, with Transdev Berlin leading the field.
-But many buses are also being subsidised in Hamburg.
+The largest single purchases are planned by Berlin’s operator BVG and Transdev Berlin with other large purchases in Hamburg and Cologne.

 The funding comes through a new directive for promoting alternative drive systems for passenger buses (German: Richtlinie zur Förderung alternativer Antriebe von Bussen im Personenverkehr).
 The Ministry estimates the budget will help public transit companies purchase 1,700 new buses.
 However, the figure includes only 1,600 zero-emission vehicles since the BMDV counts natural gas among the alternative drive systems, with 110 such biomethane buses receiving funding.
 The remaining funds go into buying 1,400 battery-electric buses, 150 fuel cell buses and 50 trolleybuses, with the associated maintenance and charging infrastructure.

-In detail, grants have been given to Kieler Verkehrsgesellschaft (50 battery buses), Stadtwerke München (71 battery buses), Bremer Straßenbahn (50 battery buses), the city of Esslingen am Neckar (51 battery trolleybuses), Munich Airport (72 battery buses) and Regionalverkehr Köln (108 fuel cell buses).
+In detail, grants have been given to Kieler Verkehrsgesellschaft (50 battery buses), Stadtwerke München (71 battery buses), Bremer Straßenbahn (50 battery buses), the city of Esslingen am Neckar (51 battery trolleybuses), Munich Airport (72 battery buses) and Regionalverkehr Köln (Cologne – 108 fuel cell buses).

-The biggest charges went to Berlin and Hamburg, however.
+The largest grants went to the cities of Berlin and Hamburg.
 BVG will procure 350 battery buses for service in the German capital, the largest battery bus fleet in the current funding round.
-However, Transdev Berlin is procuring more vehicles, i.e. 325 battery buses, 40 fuel cell buses and 110 biomethane buses mentioned above.
+Transdev Berlin is procuring more vehicles, i.e. 325 battery buses, 40 fuel cell buses and 110 biomethane buses mentioned above.

 A week earlier, the Ministry also handed over notifications for 472 additional battery-powered buses to Hamburg transport companies Hamburger Hochbahn and Verkehrsbetriebe Hamburg-Holstein in Hamburg.